Crew members near the command trailers. Each trailer represents a different area of logistics management for the fire camp.

 One afternoon near the industrial-river-rail intersection of east Fort Collins, I came upon a large herd of goats and a man named Michael, who herds them.
 Goat herding is still a thing in modern American places.
 In fact, goats are among the most effective, inexpensive, and sustainable ways to care for open spaces without herbicides, which is why they'd been hired here.
 They eat the weeds and leave the grass.
 They work fast and they fertilize it as they go.
 They like their job.
 Michael likes his job, too.
 He lives in a camper trailer wherever the goats are hired.
 His herding tools are a four wheeler, a pickup truck, two dogs, and lots of temporary fencing.
 After their work in Fort Collins, he and the goats were headed to Texas to spend the winter minding weeds on Tommy Lee Jones' ranch.

 An ongoing project exploring the life of the Cache La Poudre River.
-What are the ways of this river itself, and what do the many ways of being this river helps sustain look like?
-How can exploring them help lend insight and consideration to the increasingly complex issues of water in the west?
-Knowing and caring for our own place well is a crucial part of that.
+What are the ways of this river as a natural phenomenon, and one that we bear multiple relationships to - for drinking water, agricultural use, gravel mining, beauty, and physical recreation, among other things?
+How can exploring these coexisting relationships help lend insight and consideration to the increasingly complex issues of water in the west, and help us prioritize sustainable use and existence of the river?

 Over the past months, I've been meeting with Tim, a resident at Harvest Farm in Wellington, CO.
 It's an addiction rehabilitation facility but also a working farm.
 I wanted to follow Tim through his time there as it paralleled the growing season.
 What's it like for him to be there?
 What difference, if any, does learning to grow and care for plants make in a situation like Tim's?
 This ongoing project is currently being edited.

 I lived in southwestern Poland for more than two years.
-Among other things, it was the first place where I experienced a life described by seasonality, primarily in the rhythms of agriculture, but also in the underlying cycles of the church.
-Together they gave shape to months, weeks, and days, wherein there were distinct times of work and more strikingly, of restraint.
-Sometimes, things simply weren't possible or available, nor was there concern that they should be.
-The pace was neither compressed nor expanded, but as the thing required.
-It wasn't a place of ease nor was it this simple, but the stillness of it, the experience of such rhythms, has stayed with me.
+Among other things, it was the first place where I experienced a life described by seasonality, primarily in the rhythms of agriculture, but also in the underlying cycles of the Catholic church.
+Together these forces gave shape to months, weeks, and days, wherein there were distinct times of work and more strikingly, of restraint.
+Sometimes, access to commercial services and goods simply wasn’t available, nor was there concern that they should be.
+The pace was neither compressed nor expanded, but reflected what the season (meteorological or liturgical) required.
+It wasn't a place of ease and its complexities were more than this description encompasses, but the stillness of it, the experience of such rhythms, has stayed with me.

 Hanika Parish, Rwanda

 In August 2015, I traveled with a small team from Christ Our Hope Anglican Church in Fort Collins, CO, to visit their sister congregation in Hanika Parish, Rwanda.
-It was a trip to celebrate the relationship and explore new ways to learn from each other.
+It was a trip to celebrate their relationship and explore new ways to learn from each other.
 Pursuing the life of faith and reconciliation in light of the 1994 genocide remains something difficult to comprehend.
-To us, it couldn't help but lend an entirely different depth to the Rwandans' practices, even as they spoke little of their stories.
-Their faith leaders have a trusted influence on the people in their communities, and often serve as de facto liaisons and advocates between them and political leaders.
+To the American Christians, it couldn't help but lend an entirely different depth to the Rwandans' practices, even as they spoke little of their genocide experiences.
+Local faith leaders have a trusted influence on the people in their communities, and often serve as de facto liaisons and advocates between them and political leaders.
 In Hanika Parish, their holistic approach to development is strong and admirable.
-They tend spiritual, educational, vocational, and health needs; but more importantly, they also train people in these areas so they may be more fully empowered to thrive as individuals and communities.
-Over and over, we were met with impossible hospitality: songs and dances in sanctuaries with crumbling floors and ceilings strung with bright flowers or toilet tissue streamers.
+They tend spiritual, educational, vocational, and health needs; they also train local leaders in these areas so that individuals and communities will be empowered to continue growing and thriving on their own terms.
+Over and over, the American visitors were met with impossible hospitality: singing and dancing in sanctuaries with crumbling floors and ceilings strung with bright flowers or festive toilet tissue.
 One congregation was building their own building when we met them.
-Another waited for us under the avocado tree where they worship since they didn't have a building yet.
-The relationship between the Fort Collins and Hanika parishes continues through support of the Rwandans' development programs, and with hopes of imitating their ways of forgiveness and holistic faithfulness.
+Another waited for us under a large avocado tree where they regularly meet since they didn't have a building yet.
+The relationship between Fort Collins and Hanika parishes continues through support of the Rwandans' development programs, and with hopes of learning from their practices of wrestling with reconciliation and holistic faithfulness.